JoonHugh/cursor-app/README.md

 - **Comments**:
     Users are able to comment under blog posts once they're signed in.
 Other signed in users are then able to reply to those comments with only a 1 layer deep comment tree.
 The commenting feature uses information from user input fields from profile such as geneder and country.

+- **Fully Responsive**:
+    The website is optimized so that it can work on virtually any device.
+This includes mobile devices, tablets, laptops, and other desktop computers.
+This is important because a website must be accessible by any device.
+(Although there might be some bugs that I'm still working out)

+- **Calculate Read Time**:
+    A small feature, but a nice quality of life one.
+This gives users some information into what kind of blog they are about to read.
+This is something that I personally look for in any article because it can either encourage the user to read the article or do the opposite.
+In any case, it saves time.

+- **Blog Slugs / Unique URL**:
+    Each blog has a unique url that is associated with their respective backend entry.
+This allows for anyone to paste in the url and retrieve the blog information and read / comment / like the blog.

 # Blogs

 ### Authorization <h2 style="color: grey;">Bearer Token</h2>